 If you’ve made some of my oatmeal cookie recipes before, you’re likely familiar with today’s variation.
 I usually stick to the same base recipe and you can see that in my Oatmeal Raisin Cookies, White Chocolate Chip Cherry Oatmeal Cookies, Oatmeal Chocolate Chip Cookies, Oatmeal Scotchies, and Oatmeal M&M Cookies.

 Have I mentioned I love oatmeal cookies?

+I use a little more flour in today’s cookies because of the melty chocolate.
 Filled with brown sugar, cinnamon, butter, and vanilla flavors, this oatmeal cookie is ALWAYS a guarantee in both the texture and flavor departments.
-I’ve actually nicknamed them my “slow bend” cookies– the centers are so buttery and chewy that they don’t crunch and break when you start to bend them.
+I’ve actually nicknamed them my “slow bend” cookies—the centers are so buttery and chewy that they don’t crunch and break when you start to bend them.
 The best!

 How to Make These Dark Chocolate Chunk Oatmeal Cookies